 The latest version of our interactive game Flood Snakes & Ladders is available now.

-Play the game and find out what it is like to experience and recover from flooding from a child’s perspective…
+Open the game in Chrome or Safari (64 bit computer) and find out what it is like to experience and recover from flooding from a child’s perspective…

 The game focuses on the experiences of children and young people, using quotations and photographs from our Children, Young People and Flooding Project.
 It can be played either online (2-3 players) or ‘live’ in a workshop setting and gives participants a first-hand insight into the experience of flooding from a child’s point of view.

 Flood Snakes & Ladders is also a versatile training tool that can be used in a variety of situations.
 For example:

 - With emergency planners – to highlight the issues that they might wish to think about when planning recovery

 - With policy makers – to help them experience how their policies are played out on the ground